spacotto/Born2beRoot/srcs/debian-ft-password-policy-config.md

 # difok=7                            # The password must have at least 7 characters that are not part of the former password
 ```
 >[!IMPORTANT]
 >The module will return error on failed check even if the user changing the password is root.
-This option is off by default which means that just the message about the failed check is printed but root can change the password anyway.
-Note that root is not asked for an old password so the checks that compare the old and new password are not performed (Debian man).
+This option is off by default which means that just the message about the failed check is printed but root can change the password anyway. **Note that root is not asked for an old password so the checks that compare the old and new password are not performed.** (Debian man)

 #### Enforce Policy For Root
 ```